Cher: 1974–1979: Divorce, marriage to Gregg Allman and media scrutiny

 Cher and Sonny ended their relationship in late 1972 but stayed legally married for two more years to protect their careers.
 Their relationship had been troubled for years due to Sonny's infidelity and controlling behavior.
 By 1973, they lived in the same house while dating other people.
-"The public still thinks we are married," Sonny wrote in his diary, "[and] that's the way it has to be."
+"The public still thinks we are married," Sonny wrote in his diary, "that's the way it has to be."